Raketny Kreyser: Description

 Raketny Kreyser is a two-player tactical naval wargame involving naval armaments considered modern in 1977, as well as hypothesized armaments and ship capabilities in the 1980s and 90s.
 The scenarios are drawn from geo-political troubles of the 1970s such as the Cold War, and oil shipments through the Straits of Hormuz.
 Ships and aircraft are drawn from the U.S., the U.S.S.R., the U.K., China, Canada, Turkey, Greece, Norway, Denmark, Sweden, West Germany, East Germany, Poland, Finland, Iraq, Iran, North and South Korea, Japan, Taiwan, Italy, India, and France.

 Gameplay

 The game has 255 die-cut counters, but only a few are used in each scenario.
 The rulebook is only 12 pages long, and the rules have been characterized as "simple."

 Publication history

-In 1977, Steve Newberg founded Simulations Canada in 1977 and released three of his own games: Dieppe; The Peloponnesian War; and Raketny Kreyser.
+In 1977, Steve Newberg founded Simulations Canada and released three of his games: Dieppe; The Peloponnesian War; and Raketny Kreyser.
 All three games were packaged in ziplock bags.
 Newberg characterized Raketny Kreyser as "the simple game of the three."
 Only 550 copies of the game were printed, and those quickly sold out.
+Newberg was not surprised, having noted that "It is simple mechanically, on a subject of much current interest, very attractive ... and fast, furious and fun to play."

-Newberg later admitted the game was too simple, and he reworked the modern naval combat concept in order to produce a similarly themed SimCan game titled Battle Stations in 1984.
+Newberg later admitted the game was too simple, and he reworked the modern naval combat concept to produce a similarly themed SimCan game titled Battle Stations in 1984.

 Reception

+In Issue 23 of the British wargaming magazine Perfidious Albion, Cliff Sayre found "The rules are simple and the game system is fast-moving with a five-turn game lasting about 1 hour and fifteen minutes."
+Sayre was confused by the 22-hex minimum movement restriction on aircraft, calling it "kind of meaningless unless more fully explained."
+Sayre concluded by calling on Simulations Canada to ensure better playtesting, but admitted, "All things considered it is an interesting initial effort, nicely done by a designer who has some creative ideas to offer the hobby."